pulengtshaba/wells-fargo-task-2/README.md

 * The system must store data in a relational database.
 * The system must be highly scalable.

-## The proposed New system data model diagram
+## I created and proposed this data model diagram(ERD) based on these requirements

 ![Tux](DataModel.drawio.png)